 The College is investigating increasing the frequency and availability of examinations.
 This includes delivering the written examination on a computer based platform and the development of online sample examinations.

 What support is available to trainees struggling to complete their training requirements?

 The Training Support Unit coordinates additional support for trainees to keep them on track in completing their training requirements.

 As has been observed with difficulties in other settings, early engagement with the support unit and self-referral to the unit are likely to lead to better outcomes.

 The unit encourages supervisors and trainees to implement a plan to support the trainee as soon as possible.
 The unit’s strategic intent is to prevent trainees repeating periods of training by initiating support for ‘at risk’ trainees.
 To date 80 per cent of trainees to enter this program have been satisfactorily remediated.

-What is the College doing to address the issue of job shortages for physicians?
+How do we address the issue of job shortages for physicians?

 The RACP does not and cannot influence or control specialist physician workforce numbers.
 We do conduct workforce analysis, and we work with government to help our members make more informed choices about their training.